Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/01-configure-instances-internet-access.md

 ![](../fig/01-instances-internet-access/03-enter-domain-name-choose-TLD-check-availability-add2cart-continue.png){: width="900px"}

 ### Enter the contact details for your domain
 You will now be presented with the page "Contact Details for Your 1 Domain".
-Make as follows in this page:
+Do as follows in this page:

 - select **Yes** for "*My Registrant, Administrative and Technical Contacts are all the same*".
 - select **Person** for "*Contact Type*".